5pm-HDH/TallyArbiter-WS28xxListener/readme.md

 It is not sold, authorized, or associated with any other company or product.

-To contact the author or for more information, please visit [www.techministry.blog](http://www.techministry.blog).

 ## Getting Started
 A lot of these instructions on getting started are available all over the internet.
 Some highlights are listed here that should cover it from a top-level: